atlantidezign/copyman/docs/USAGE.md

 - By clicking the **Set Diffs Filter** button, it selects the items that matches while deselecting the others.
 - By clicking the **Add Addictive Diffs Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Diffs Filter** button, it removes any selected item that matches.
-- In the **Diffs Filters List** you can see all Diffs filters applyed and remove individual filters.
+- In the **Diffs Filters List** you can see all Diffs filters applied and remove individual filters.
 - Using the **Clear Diffs Filters** button, it removes the Diffs filters.